mbasagoitia/yale-library-project/README.md

 - **Admin Management**
   - User authentication handled via Yale University's Central Authentication System (CAS), with additional RBAC logic for app-specific permissions
   - Admins can add/remove other admins and manage library settings/holdings

 ---

+## Classification Guide

+This application is designed to implement the **Dickinson Classification Scheme for Musical Compositions**, a system widely adopted by music libraries, including those at Vassar College and Columbia University.
+An overview and examples can be found here: https://www.jstor.org/stable/23505207

+---